kdeldycke/kevin-deldycke-blog/content/posts/simple-video-backdrop-quartz-composer.md

 title: Simple video backdrop with Quartz Composer
 wordpress_id: 2198
 category: English
-tags: Animation, Apple, Cool Cavemen, live, Mac, QC Experiment, Quartz Composer, stage, Video, Visual
+tags: Animation, Apple, Cool Cavemen, live, MacBook, QC Experiment, Quartz Composer, stage, Video, Visual

 While playing with Quartz Composer, the only composition I made with a clear intention of using it was this one: